-Mark Keppel High School in Alhambra was named Thursday the winner of the Los Angeles County Academic Decathlon and will take part in the statewide competition in March.
+Mark Keppel High School in Alhambra was proclaimed the winner Thursday of the Los Angeles County Academic Decathlon, earning a trip to the state competition next month.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: